Gallium: Galinstan and other alloys

 Because gallium wets glass or porcelain, gallium can be used to create brilliant mirrors.
 When the wetting action of gallium-alloys is not desired (as in Galinstan glass thermometers), the glass must be protected with a transparent layer of gallium(III) oxide.

+Due to their high surface tension and deformability, gallium-based liquid metals can be used to create actuators by controlling the surface tension.
+Researchers have demonstrated the potentials of using liquid metal actuators as artificial muscle in robotic actuation.

 The plutonium used in nuclear weapon pits is stabilized in the δ phase and made machinable by alloying with gallium.

 Biomedical applications

 Although gallium has no natural function in biology, gallium ions interact with processes in the body in a manner similar to iron(III).
 Because these processes include inflammation, a marker for many disease states, several gallium salts are used (or are in development) as pharmaceuticals and radiopharmaceuticals in medicine.
 Interest in the anticancer properties of gallium emerged when it was discovered that 67Ga(III) citrate injected in tumor-bearing animals localized to sites of tumor.
 Clinical trials have shown gallium nitrate to have antineoplastic activity against non-Hodgkin's lymphoma and urothelial cancers.
 A new generation of gallium-ligand complexes such as tris(8-quinolinolato)gallium(III) (KP46) and gallium maltolate has emerged.
 Gallium nitrate (brand name Ganite) has been used as an intravenous pharmaceutical to treat hypercalcemia associated with tumor metastasis to bones.
 Gallium is thought to interfere with osteoclast function, and the therapy may be effective when other treatments have failed.
 Gallium maltolate, an oral, highly absorbable form of gallium(III) ion, is an anti-proliferative to pathologically proliferating cells, particularly cancer cells and some bacteria that accept it in place of ferric iron (Fe3+).
 Researchers are conducting clinical and preclinical trials on this compound as a potential treatment for a number of cancers, infectious diseases, and inflammatory diseases.

 When gallium ions are mistakenly taken up in place of iron(III) by bacteria such as Pseudomonas, the ions interfere with respiration, and the bacteria die.
 This happens because iron is redox-active, allowing the transfer of electrons during respiration, while gallium is redox-inactive.

 A complex amine-phenol Ga(III) compound MR045 is selectively toxic to parasites resistant to chloroquine, a common drug against malaria.
 Both the Ga(III) complex and chloroquine act by inhibiting crystallization of hemozoin, a disposal product formed from the digestion of blood by the parasites.